-In this work, we present a data-driven framework for featurizing optical spectra and predicting electrical conductivity in doped conjugated polymers.
+In this work, we present a data-driven framework for feature extraction from optical spectra and prediction of electrical conductivity in doped conjugated polymers.
 Our approach combines area-under-the-curve (AUC) features with a genetic algorithm (GA) to automatically identify informative spectral regions.
 The resulting QSPR model, which is augmented with domain-knowledge transformations and targeted feature engineering, achieves predictive performance comparable to an expert-curated model while reducing time and manual effort.

 Notably, the expert-curated features used here reflect an extensive literature review, domain insight, and manual validation, requiring roughly a year of dedicated effort.
 By contrast, the automated feature-extraction and model-training pipeline can be executed within hours, enabling rapid, scalable characterization.
 Because the model provides early conductivity predictions directly from spectra, it functions as a surrogate for direct conductivity measurements, reducing experimental time by approximately one-third and increasing throughput.
 Additional gains may be possible by broadening the library of transformations and automating their composition via systematic search and optimization.